-The library was easy to find – just 150 metres from a subway station, too, which made life a lot easier.
+The library was easy to find – just 150 metres from Beixinqiao subway station on line 5, too, which made life a lot easier.
 And sure enough there were a number of Westerners wandering in through the front portals of this drab building.

 Using a technique I had perfected when I was in Saudi Arabia, I stuck in close to a number of families and when asked if I had remembered to bring my invitation with me I just told the doorman that I was “with them”, pointing in the general direction of about a dozen people ahead of me.